 Bidding agents are now near-universally adopted across all mature advertising platforms, but this success raises some pressing questions about the whole-market view.
-What can we say about the aggregate market outcomes when nearly all advertiser spend is controlled by automated bidding agents that are simultaneously learning to budget-pace?
+What can we say about the aggregate market outcomes when nearly all advertiser spend is controlled by automated bidding agents that are simultaneously learning to pace their bids?
 And to what extent does this depend on the details of the underlying auction?